zetro-malik/Flutter-FYP-Frontend/README.md

 ### Lecture Into Slide

+The **Lecture Into Slide** module addresses the challenge of capturing clear board images by removing the teacher from in front of the board.
+It achieves this by recording the audio and creating a .pptx file of each board containing its audio clip.

-The **Lecture Into Slide** module allows users to access the "director view," which displays all lecture data and permits filtering.
-In the "add room data view," the app collects room data, sends it to the server, and receives a lectureID for subsequent processing.
-The "Recording view" enables users to select either camera recording or video import from the gallery.
+- **Director View**: Displays all lecture data and permits filtering.
+- **Add Room Data View**: Collects room data, sends it to the server, and receives a lectureID for subsequent processing.
+- **Recording View**: Users can select camera recording or video import from the gallery.
 Extracted frames are sent to the server.
-The "Review the processed lecture data" feature allows for a final review and crosscheck of the server-processed data, enabling manual corrections if required.
-If everything is in order, the "download lecture view" facilitates lecture download.
+- **Review Processed Data**: Allows a final review and crosscheck of server-processed data, enabling manual corrections if required.
+- **Download Lecture View**: Facilitates the download of the processed lecture.

 <div>
   <img src="https://github.com/zetro-malik/FYP-Frontend-Flutter/blob/main/screenshots/lecture_into_slides/3.jpg" alt="Director View" width="200"/>